Table of Contents

 Reserve standards (What backing must look like)

-The policy description emphasizes guaranteed user redemption rights.
-Operationally, this means you must be prepared to honor redemptions at par with clear terms, documented procedures, and verifiable reserve coverage.
+The framework emphasizes guaranteed user redemption rights.
+Operationally, this means issuers must honor redemptions at par with clear terms, documented procedures, and verifiable reserve coverage.
+The bill also introduces no-fault liability, making operators responsible for user losses from hacking, system failures, or fraud regardless of proven negligence.

 Cross-border stablecoin transaction rules

-The plan explicitly calls out development of rules for cross-border transactions involving stablecoins, which is directly relevant to payments, trade settlement, and remittance use cases.
+The bill explicitly calls out development of rules for cross-border transactions involving stablecoins, directly relevant to payments, trade settlement, and remittance use cases.

 Enforcement posture (What to expect)

-Because the Phase 2 framework is planned for Q1 2026 finalization, enforcement specifics should be treated as pending until legislative text and implementing rules are published.
+Because the Digital Asset Basic Act is still moving through finalization, enforcement specifics should be treated as pending until the full legislative text and implementing rules are published.
+The direction is confirmed: permissioned issuance, full reserves, enforceable redemption rights, and no-fault operator liability.

-- Prepare treasury controls to evidence 100% reserve coverage and segregation where required.
+- Prepare treasury controls to evidence 100% or greater reserve coverage and segregation.

 - Design redemption operations and disclosures to satisfy redemption rights requirements.